Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/hello-biz-theme-integration.md

 ## Functions.php Modifications & Theme Customization

-Based on the KCN Seniors implementation, here's how functions.php modifications relate to the dashboard options:
+Based on the implementation, here's how functions.php modifications relate to the dashboard options:

 ### Common functions.php Customizations: